 Allowable travel-related expenses include costs for transportation, lodging, subsistence, and related items incurred by key personnel on project-related business.
 Reimbursement for transportation expenses shall be based on the most economical mode of transportation (e.g., coach fare) and the most commonly traveled route consistent with the authorized purpose of the trip.
 Reimbursed lodging and subsistence expenses must be ordinary and necessary to accomplish the official business purpose of the trip.
-Excluding travel for clinical research or regulatory affairs, travel-related expenses shall be limited to an annual allowance of \$5,000 per person per CIRM award.
+Travel-related expenses shall be limited to an annual allowance of \$5,000 per person per CIRM award.